tokio-rs/website/content/blog/2023-11-23-announcing-axum-0-7-0.md

 ## Fewer generics

 `axum::Router` used to be generic over the request body type.
-That meant applying middleware that changed the request body type would have knock on effects throughout your routes:
+That meant applying middleware that changed the request body type would have knock-on effects throughout your routes:

 ```rust